 It’s 12:30 am in Boston.
 Are you ready to bunker down for 28 days with a variety of nutritionally balanced canned meals while the government quells the zombie infestation?
 I am. $96 worth of preparation.
 Mostly in the form of Progresso and Campbell’s.
+As someone who works for a non profit credit counseling agency, I believe in being financially prepared for anything – including zombies.

 Well, not quite.
 Here’s the back story.